Low$_2$ computably enumerable sets have hyperhypersimple supersets: Atomless supersets

 A ball~$x$ is \emph{eliminable} by $(\alpha,\rho)$ at stage~$s$ if: \begin{orderedlist}[resume] \item $x\in \Y{\alpha^-,\rho}{s}\setminus \Y{\le\!\alpha,\rho}{s}$; \item $x\ne \min \Y{\alpha^-,\rho}{s}$; and \item $x< \oneell{\alpha}{s}$. \end{orderedlist} \end{definition}

 We need to comment on the new part of this definition, namely the second part of \ref{item:atomless:pull:new}.
-The issue is that, as mentioned above, we will not be able to directly show that $\Y{\alpha}{s}$ is ``full'' during $A$-true stages, only that it gets ``filled'' by $A$-true balls.
+The issue is that, as mentioned above, we will not be able to directly show that $\Y{\alpha}{s}$ is ``full'' during $A$-true stages (in the sense of \cref{lem:maximal:main_true_path_lemma}), only that it gets ``filled'' by $A$-true balls (see \cref{prop:atomless:main_true_path_lemma}(b) below).
 Consider a node~$\alpha$ on the true path (a child of a decision node).
 At a stage~$s$, the parent $\alpha^-$ may have many $A$-true balls.
 At the same stage, $\alpha$ already has larger balls and so does not feel ``hungry'' ($|\Y{\alpha,\rho}{s}| \ge \oneell{\alpha}{s}$).
 But because~$s$ is not an $A$-true stage, the balls that $\alpha$ has may be false.
 The problem is solved by allowing~$\alpha$ to pull balls smaller than ones it already has, even if it does not feel ``hungry''.
-This modification is sufficiently tame so that nodes on the left of the true path will again only pull finitely many balls from $\outside{A}$.
+This modification is sufficiently tame so that nodes on the left of the true path will again only pull finitely many balls from $\outside{A}$.\footnote{It may be difficult to envision how this situation can come about, since smaller balls are put on the machine earlier than larger balls.
+However, the collection of balls pullable by a node is not always an initial segment of the collection of available balls, since only some may be elements of some~$W_e$, whereas the others may not yet be eliminable by the same node.
+So the order ``breaks'' as balls move on the machine.}